-Why 'Home' Is So Important For Girls With Naturally Curly Hair
+Why 'Home' Is Important For Girls Who Are Natural

 Starring Rihanna, Jim Parsons and Steve Martin, Home opened to sky-rocketing numbers at the box office this weekend, bringing in $54 million and counting.
 Couple that with the fact that the film's main character is played by our favorite gal, RiRi, and that her character has a head full of insanely beautiful bouncy curls, and you certainly have reason to clap.
 I might be an adult, but I seriously can't wait to see this film — especially being a girl with a head full of bountiful natural hair.